 Mucous membranes are found in and on the genitals, in and around the anal, as well as in the mouth, throat and eyes.

 STIs are transmitted mainly through unprotected sex.
 The risk of getting an STI is bigger if you’ve sex where a pussy or anal encloses a dick, but some STIs can also be transmitted through oral sex, fingers and sex toys.
 To protect yourself, use a condom, femidom or dam.
 Condoms are also good when using sex toys, such as dildos, to avoid infected mucous membranes coming in contact with other mucous membranes or body fluids.
 It’s also favourable to use a condom during oral sex with a person who has a dick, or to use a dam during oral sex with a person who has pussy.
 If you happen to have an STI and have unprotected sex, you increase the risk of getting infected by another STI.
 This is because infected mucous membranes are more susceptible to other infections.

 To find out if you’ve an STI, you can get tested at an STI centre, a Youth Guidance Centre or a health clinic.
 Here you can find their locations in Uppsala.
 You can also call and talk to the Health Care Advice Line (Vårdguiden) on the phone number 1177, or visit their website.

 Now, how the test’s done depends on how you’ve had sex.
-Since many STIs are local, it’s important that you get tested right on the mucous membrane, the one involved in the sex act.
-The anal, pussy, throat, mouth, etc. are places that might be overlooked during a regular examination.
+Since many STIs are local, it’s important that you get tested right on the mucous membrane.
+This should be the one involved in the sex act, for instance the anus, pussy, throat or mouth.
+They might be overlooked during a regular examination.
 Make sure that the ones testing you, are aware of where you need to be tested.
 It’s common that you get to leave a urine or blood sample.
-Getting tested for STIs is included in the Communicable Diseases Control (Smittskyddslagen, a Swedish law you can read more about here https://www.klamydia.se/smittskyddslagen?language=en), which means that it is free to get tested if you’ve one of the following STIs: chlamydia, gonorrhea, HIV, hepatitis B and C or syphilis.
+Getting tested for STIs is included in the Communicable Diseases Act (Smittskyddslagen, a Swedish law you can read more about here), which means that it is free to get tested if you’ve one of the following STIs: chlamydia, gonorrhea, HIV, hepatitis B or syphilis.